openreplay/documentation/content/configuration/sso.md

 ## SSO (SAML2) configuration

-To enable SSO, edit `chalice.yaml` in `openreplay/scripts/helm/app/` and update the below variables in `env` section:
+To enable SSO, edit `openreplay/scripts/helmcharts/vars.yaml` and uncomment then update the below env variables in `chalice` section:

 | Variable | Description |
 |----------|-------------|